The ultimate guide for mobile commerce [2023 Update]

 Different payment methods across territories

 There's no point in offering a payment method that's not popular in the market you're striving to access.
 This necessitates studying your target audience and offering the local payment method preferred in the territory your customers are situated in.
-For instance, whereas German consumers prefer Giropay, the Nordics choose to pay with Trustly.
+For instance, consumers in the Nordics prefer to pay with Trustly.
 Your payment service provider should be able to advise on local payment methods and adoption across territories, so make sure to consult with them first for optimal results.

 Compliance with different regulations